chrishoward-au/file-frontmatter/README.md

-# File to Note Plugin for Obsidian
+# Tag Files and Notes Plugin for Obsidian

-An Obsidian plugin that a creates notes with frontmatter and tags from files such as PDFs
+An Obsidian plugin that a creates notes with frontmatter and tags from files such as PDFs.
+It can also be used to tag existing notes.

 ## Features